dirkhugo/iotsens/sensps3dh.md

 # Acknowledgements

-Discussions with Jan Janak, Henning Schulzrinne, and Michael Richardson as well as a review by Janfred Rieckers helped us improve the draft.
+Discussions with Jan Janak, Henning Schulzrinne, and Michael Richardson as well as a review by Janfred Rieckers and Jari Arkko helped us improve the draft.

 --- back